Tanglewood Mansion – Pendleton, South Carolina

 South Carolina | SC Picture Project | Anderson County Photos | Tanglewood Mansion

 Tanglewood Mansion in Pendleton was once a prime example of an upcountry-style plantation home.
-The first home was built in the 1830s, and by the 1860 John Baylis Earle Sloan and his wife, Mollie, had established Tabglewood.
+The first home was built in the 1830s, and by the 1860 John Baylis Earle Sloan and his wife, Mollie, had established Tanglewood.
 Sadly, the home burned in 1908, leaving the ruins of the portico columns.

 The home was rebuilt two years later, incorporating the remaining columns into the new structure.
 It remained in the Sloan family until the 1950s and then burned again in 1970.
 In 2004 the owners of the Tanglewood Mansion sold their property to the Anderson County Library System, and the Pendleton branch of the Anderson County library now sits next to the mansion’s ruins.

 Tanglewood Mansion Info